 Financing Your Online Bachelor's in Christian Counseling Program

 Despite the relative affordability of online programs, most students still need financial assistance.
-Students should complete a Free Application for Federal Student Aid (FAFSA) form to learn more about loans, grants, and other opportunities offered through the U.S. government.
-Additionally, private grants and scholarships are widely available through nonprofit organizations, companies, and other sources.
-Check out our collection of resources below to learn more about financial aid options.
+Students should complete the Free Application for Federal Student Aid (FAFSA) to learn their eligibility for federal loans, grants, and work-study programs.
+Additionally, private grants and scholarships are available through nonprofit organizations, companies, and other sources.

-Approximately two-thirds of today’s college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.
+Approximately 66% of today’s college students rely on loans to fund their education, but students enjoy access to plenty of overlooked financing options.

-Completing the Free Application for Federal Student Aid (FAFSA) is a crucial first step for any student with financial needs.
-Our FAFSA guide features a step-by-step rundown on the process and answers to several frequently asked questions.
+Completing the FAFSA proves a crucial first step for any student seeking financial assistance.
+Our FAFSA guide features a step-by-step rundown of the FAFSA and answers frequently asked questions.

-Financial aid for online learning is equivalent to what you'll find for campus-based learning, but that hasn't always been the case.
-Learn about the changes that have taken place, as well as the different funding opportunities available to online students.
+Financial aid for online learning is typically equivalent to aid for campus-based learning.
+Click this link to discover funding opportunities available to online students.

-Online programs can provide an affordable and flexible option for women trying to balance the demands of work, family, and earning their degree.
-We've curated a list of valuable scholarships specifically for women.
+Online programs provide an affordable and flexible option for women balancing the demands of work, family, and school.
+This link lists valuable scholarships specifically for women.

-Online college programs can be a flexible, affordable option for single parents who are interested in earning a degree and securing their family's financial future.
-We've compiled a list of scholarships, grants, and other financial aid options geared toward single moms and dads.
+Online college programs are flexible and affordable options for single parents.
+This list of scholarships, grants, and other financial aid options caters to single moms and dads.